vzeizer/Titanics/README.md

 1. project_titanics_finalreport.html : this is the html file of the notebook.
 2. project_titanics_finalreport.ipynb : the notebook where the analysis has been done!
-3. project_titanics_finalreport.pdf : pdf of the notebook.
+3. project_titanics_finalreport.pdf : pdf file of the notebook.
 4. Rubrics_Udacity.pdf : rubrics of the project according to Udacity.
 5. titanic-data-6.csv: the data set of Titanic, which was analyzed.